Kotlin kernel for Jupyter notebooks

 %use lets-plot, krangl, mysql(8.0.15)

 You can also specify the source of library descriptor.
-By default, it's taken from the libraries directory of kernel installation.
+By default, it's taken from the libraries repository.
 If you want to try descriptor from another revision, use the following syntax:

 // Specify some git tag from this repository %use email@example.com // Specify commit sha, with more verbose syntax %use lets-plot@ref[24a040fe22335648885b106e2f4ddd63b4d49469] // Specify git ref along with library arguments %use krangl@dev(0.10)